tiepdotme/blog-2/_posts/2020-07-16-array-reduce.markdown

 date: 2020-07-16 12:00:00 -0500
 ---

 `reduce()` method on an array produces a single value by applying a reducer function to every element of the input array.
-It takes an input array, an accumulator (it is maintained throughout the loop), current value and index.
+It takes a callback function with an input array, an accumulator (it is maintained throughout the loop), current value and index.

 `reduce()` is helpful in situations where you need to do some work on every element of the array and produce one result.
 Maybe you need to add every element of an array.